 São Francisco do Conde is a Brazilian municipality located in the Salvador metropolitan region of Bahia.
 Situated between islands, mangroves, the coast and the Atlantic Rainforest, São Francisco do Conde enchants with its natural exuberance.
 Two embarkation points are the starting point for any nautical itinerary on the boat trips […]

-For many, the turban is a symbol of black culture and beauty, but this accessory, full of meanings and functions, is also widely used by people from the East.
-As well as being a symbol of identity and tradition for many African cultures, the turban also has a strong presence […]
+For many, the turban is a symbol of blackness, culture and beauty, but this accessory, full of meanings and functions, is also widely used by people from the East.
+As well as being a symbol of identity and tradition for many African cultures, the turban has a strong presence in […]

-The Origin of Sugarcane and the History of Sugar Mills in Colonial Brazil
+The Origin of Sugarcane and Sugar Mills in Colonial Brazil

-Learn more about the origins of sugarcane, which began in Asia and spread throughout Europe and the Americas, arriving in colonial Brazil, where it became one of the main economic activities.
-The expansion of sugar cane cultivation fuelled the development of various types of mills, which varied in size and […]
+Learn more about the origins of sugar cane, which began in Asia and spread to Europe and the Americas, arriving in colonial Brazil where it became one of the most important economic activities.
+The expansion of sugarcane cultivation encouraged the development of different types of mills, varying in size and […]

-Ponta de Humaitá is one of Salvador’s most charming spots, located next to Monte Serrat Fort on the Itapagipe peninsula.
-With a privileged view of the Bay of All Saints, the place is especially known for its unforgettable sunsets.
-In the courtyard overlooking the sea are a church, a convent […]
+Ponta de Humaitá is one of the most charming spots in Salvador, located next to Monte Serrat Fort on the Itapagipe Peninsula.
+With a privileged view over the Bay of All Saints, the place is especially known for its unforgettable sunsets.
+A church, a convent and a lighthouse are set […]

 Praia do Forte: A Guide to Bahia’s Coastal Paradise